 Special Status and Transient Student Registration is available during the open registration period each semester.
 Registration for students admitted in special status is available to new students who complete their admissions file by the semester application deadline, currently enrolled special status students, and previous special status students who request readmission by the semester application deadline.
-Registration for transient students is available to new students who complete their admissions file by the semester students is available to new students who complete their admissions file by the semester application for currently enrolled transient students is available to students who submit a transient student letter at least two weeks prior to registration each semester.
+Registration for transient students is available to new students who complete their admissions file by the semester application deadline.
+Registration for currently enrolled transient students is available to students who submit a transient student letter at least two weeks prior to registration each semester.
 Registration for previously enrolled transient students is available to students who request readmission and submit a transient student letter by the semester application deadline.